Wolf Trap

-Wolf Trap Foundation for the Performing Arts recently announced the Summer 2023 lineup at Wolf Trap's Filene Center - check it out!
+Wolf Trap Foundation for the Performing Arts recently announced the Summer 2024 Season at The Filene Center - check it out!

 Every year, Wolf Trap National Park shows a large variety of performances that cover everything from folk and blues, orchestra and classical, pop, country, dance, theater, and even opera!
 So no matter what, there's a show for everyone.
 At Wolf Trap, you'll find spring and summer outdoor venues that include the Filene Center and the Wolf Trap Children's Theatre-in-the-Woods, and an indoor venue for fall and winter performances called The Barns at Wolf Trap.